deshaw/pjrmi/TECHNICAL.md

 `LockManager.lockWalksTo()` method's code.
 Please refer to that documentation for more information.

 The `LockManager` code is surprisingly performant, given what it's doing.
-<can you point to a benchmark>?
 The bottom line is that you should use locks if you need them and should not worry too much about things being slow.

 ## Other considerations...

-A general rule of thumb employed in PJRmi is that we try to ensure that as few assumptions as possible are made.
+A general rule of thumb employed in PJRmi is that it tries to ensure that as few assumptions as possible are made.
 This includes ones regarding future use; as such there is little or no specialised logic in the code.
 Sticking with this principle has helped to avoid making breaking changes in the code (aside from